 Never in a million years could I have figured it out on my own.
 On the local bus a woman asked where I was going and told me Peru was very dangerous at night for a woman traveling alone – all I needed to hear, right?

-Border crossings are never fun but it went well and I got a 90 day visitor visa stamped in my US passport.
+I always whine about border crossings, because they’re never fun, but it went well and I got a 90 day visitor visa stamped in my US passport.
 The next step was finding a trustworthy Peruvian taxi driver (no buses) to drive me from the immigration stop in Tumbes to Mancora – about a three-hour drive along the Chilean coast in the dark – yikes!

 I talked to an immigration guard and asked for help.
 We walked together toward a taxi and the guard asked the driver to present his “official” Chilean ID which I scrutinized.
 He agreed to drive me to my hotel in Mancora for 180 Peruvian Nuevos Soles (PEN) – about $60 – and loaded my luggage into his taxi.